NLTDevelop/instructions/FLUTTER/ARHITECTURE/SCOPE_PROVIDER/SCOPE_PROVIDER_INSTRUCTION.md

 - ScopeProvider: An abstract class that acts as a base for any StatefulWidget that wants to provide a ScopeController, Bloc, and listen to state changes.
 It ensures that the widget is tightly coupled with the specific Bloc and controller it is managing.
+- BlocEvent: An abstract class that all events of a Bloc must extend.
+Events in the Bloc pattern represent actions that trigger state changes.
+- BlocState: An abstract class that all states of a Bloc must extend.
+It uses the Equatable package to ensure states can be compared by value rather than by reference.

 ## Rules
 **State and Event Classes**: Each state and event of a Bloc should extend BlocState and BlocEvent